rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mint_julep.md

 - Serve it in a chilled glass: Ensure that both the glass and the ice are chilled before serving.
 This will ensure that your mint julep stays cold for longer.

-## Alcohol-free alternative to a Mint julep
+## Alcohol-free alternative to the Mint julep

 One non-alcoholic alternative to Mint Julep could be the Virgin Mint Julep.
 It is a refreshing and cooling drink made with a combination of fresh mint leaves, sugar syrup, lime juice, and soda water.
 To make a Virgin Mint Julep, you can follow these simple steps: